pagarisk/adwords_conversion_import/README.md

 ### CSV URL

-This is the URL where the latest CSV with conversions is located.
+The `csvUrl` variable should contain the URL where the latest CSV with conversions is located.
 Please note that the URL should return **the actual CSV file** and nothing else, so various file sharing services won't work.